frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styling-the-post-info.md

 # Styling the post info

-In this section we'll highlight the author and date info in our `<Post>` component so that they stand out from the rest of the post content.
+In this lesson we'll highlight the author and date info in our `<Post>` component so that they stand out from the rest of the post content.

 Import `styled` into `post.js` and create and use a `<PostInfo>` component.